3.9 C

 • Color graphics system

-Lans’s color graphics system revolutionized how visual information is displayed on computers.
+Lans’s color graphics system revolutionized the display of visual information on computers.
 This technology became foundational for modern computing interfaces and has been widely adopted across various platforms.

 • The computer mouse